bandarukeerthi36/Employee-Attendance-/README.md

 Employee Attendance System

 A full-stack MERN application for tracking employee attendance, managing leaves, and generating reports.
 The system features role-based access control for Employees and Managers.
-To Check ADMIN Page you need to Login as user = manager@admin.com
-                                         password = 123456

 🚀 Live Demo
 - **Frontend (Render): https://employee-attendance-2-l796.onrender.com